Effective for bookings made on or after June 14, 2022.

 Full payment: Full payment must be received by QEI before the option period (as communicated) expires to guarantee the flight reservation at quoted price.
 A guarantee of payment by the passenger is an acceptance of the travel arrangements, as requested, at the total price quoted.

 Changes & cancellations: Unless otherwise stated, airline tickets are 100% non-changeable & non-refundable once tickets have been issued.
-Changes made prior to ticket issuance may be applied at QEI’s discretion, and will be subject to administrative fees.
+Changes made prior to ticket issuance may be applied at QEI’s discretion, and will be subject to cancellation fees.

 Flight reconfirmation: QEI strongly recommends flight times and numbers to be verified or reconfirmed at least 72 hours prior to departure.
 QEI is not responsible for any change to airline schedules or flight numbers after tickets have been issued.